-With approval from Portugal's King Dom João III, the Jesuits subjugated indigenous communities through forced recruitment and conversion in Jesuit-controlled aldeias (villages, see p.
-2-3 of History and Myth).
-The Jesuits also created a standard form of Tupi, a prevalent indigenous language (see p.
-1-2 of Language and Communication), to aid in religious conversion.
+With approval from Portugal's King Dom João III, the Jesuits subjugated indigenous communities through forced recruitment and conversion in Jesuit-controlled aldeias (villages, see History and Myth).
+The Jesuits also created a standard form of Tupi, a prevalent indigenous language (see Language and Communication), to aid in religious conversion.
 As Roman Catholicism spread across Brazil, religious leaders in Europe appointed an Archbishop to Rio de Janeiro in 1575.